An Exact Method for (Constrained) Assortment Optimization Problems with Product Costs: Computational results

 \section{Computational results}

 In this section, we first describe the instances used to test our exact method (see \cref{subsec:inst}).
 Then, we report the results achieved by our exact method on the \probname (see \cref{subsec:resunc}) and the cardinality-constrained \probname (see \cref{subsec:rescon}).
-We also compare the results of our exact method with those of the two formulations from the literature described in \cref{sec:prob}.
+We also compare the results of our exact method with those of the two formulations from the literature described in \cref{sec:prob}. \blue{All the code and instances used to run the experiments are publicly available \footnote{\texttt{https://github.com/ds4dm/LLRS}}.}